tenancy/docs/docs/hyn/5.x/migrations.md

 and options.

-> Running tenancy:migrate without any path or realpath option and without having configured tenant-migration-path will migrate your tenants with the files inside the database/migrations directory.
+> Running tenancy:migrate without any path or realpath option and without having configured tenant-migrations-path will migrate your tenants with the files inside the database/migrations directory.

 # Reconstructing tenant databases